Ian Molyneux BA(Hons), PGDip(Couns), Reg.MBACP.

 01223315400 / 07923866706

 I am a Narrative Therapist and Counsellor, registered with the BACP.
-I work with adults in a collaborative way focusing on strengths, solutions and personal preferences to help get life back on track.
+I work with adults in a collaborative way focusing on personal strengths, values and abilities to find solutions and identify personal preferences to overcome problems and help get life back on track.

 I work with men and women over the age of 18.

-Some of the common names for problems people have brought to counselling with me:
+Some of the common problems people have brought to counselling with me: